How to provide fact-based feedback to unsuccessful agencies in a pitch

 Why providing feedback can be difficult

-When we are managing reviews and pitches, many marketers will ask us to give the agency feedback on their behalf.
+When managing reviews and pitches, many marketers will ask us to give the agency feedback on their behalf.
 I prefer to have the marketer there during this process so they can provide any input and also see how we do this.
-I think many people find the process of providing feedback to the unsuccessful agencies as confronting as it requires them to justify or rationalise their decision.
+Many people find providing feedback to unsuccessful agencies as confronting as it requires them to justify or rationalise their decisions.

-This fear of confrontation with the unsuccessful agencies means that marketers will often look for ‘tangible’ points such a creative quality or strategic skills, even when the reason the agency was unsuccessful was more intangible such as chemistry or simply if they liked you enough.
+This fear of confrontation with unsuccessful agencies means that marketers will often look for ‘tangible’ points, such as creative quality or strategic skills, even when the reason the agency was unsuccessful was more intangible, such as chemistry or simply if they liked you enough.

-Yet if these are the reasons the agency was unsuccessful, it is important that you are honest, rather then misdirecting them to potentially make changes in areas where no changes are required and are simply an excuse to compensate for a lack of courage.
+Yet, suppose these are the reasons the agency was unsuccessful.
+In that case, you must be honest rather than misdirecting them to potentially make changes in areas where no changes are required and are simply an excuse to compensate for a lack of courage.

 When to provide feedback

-When you inform an agency that they are unsuccessful at any time in the process (credentials, chemistry, workshop, presentation or the final negotiation) you should offer to provide them feedback at a time that suits them.
+When you inform an agency that they are unsuccessful in the process (credentials, chemistry, workshop, presentation or the final negotiation), you should offer to provide feedback at a time that suits them.
 This can be by telephone, but it is better provided face to face.

-The reason for not providing feedback at the time of informing them they have been unsuccessful is that they are often processing the news and are not really open to taking in the feedback.
-If they do ask why during that conversation, it is important to have one or two points to explain that you can then elaborate on later in the feedback session.
+The reason for not providing feedback at the time of informing them they have been unsuccessful is that they are often processing the news and are not open to taking in the feedback if they do ask why during that conversation, it is important to have one or two points to explain that you can then elaborate on later in the feedback session.

-The feedback session can take place either at the agency or at the marketers offices.
-The important point is to have an agenda of the feedback you want to provide.
-This can be structured a number of ways, but there must be a structure.
-The problem with the way many people provide feedback is that being unprepared and unstructured they often provide feedback off the ‘top of the head’.
+The feedback session can occur at the agency or the marketers’ offices.
+The critical point is to have an agenda for the feedback you want.
+This can be structured in several ways, but there must be a structure.
+The problem with the way many people provide feedback is that, being unprepared and unstructured, they often provide feedback ‘off the top of the head’.

-TrinityP3 has developed a feedback process that takes the agencies through each stage of the process and shares with them the scores they were given against the assessment criteria and more importantly compares this with the average score given to all of the agencies in the process.
-This not only allows the agency to see where they scored low, but also how this compared to the average of the agencies they were competing against.
+TrinityP3 has developed a feedback process that takes the agencies through each stage of the process and shares with them the scores they were given against the assessment criteria and, more importantly, compares this with the average score given to all of the agencies in the process.
+This allows the agency to see where they scored low and how this compared to the average of the agencies they were competing against.

 This then becomes the basis of the discussion with the agency.
-We present the scores for each of the stages that the agency participated in and provide insight into any of the scores where the agency was above or below the average.
-The agency will invariably have questions and so we answer these as openly and honestly as possible, taking into consideration any sensitive issues.
+We present the scores for each stage the agency participated in and provide insight into any scores where the agency was above or below the average.
+The agency will invariably have questions, so we answer these as openly and honestly as possible, considering any sensitive issues.

-I have had to provide feedback to an agency CEO that the client did not trust him because of the way he sweated and fidgeted nervously or the strategy planner with the strong halitosis or the creepy senior account guy who kept looking the client in the chest.
-I think it is important to be honest and sensitive in these situations because the alternative is to deflect the agency from the real issues.
-And if handled correctly you will find the agency will thank you.
+I have had to tell an agency CEO that the client did not trust him because he sweated and fidgeted nervously, the strategy planner with the strong halitosis or the creepy senior account guy who kept looking the client in the chest.
+Being honest and sensitive in these situations is important because the alternative is to deflect the agency from the real issues.
+And if handled correctly, you will find the agency will thank you.

 Steps to providing valuable feedback

-1. Implement a score card process with commentary for each step of the process to ensure you have a detailed record of the agency’s performance.
+- Implement a scorecard process with commentary for each step to ensure you have a detailed record of the agency’s performance.

 Things you should never do in providing feedback

-1. Avoid abdicating responsibility for giving feedback to someone else not involved in the process
+- Avoid abdicating responsibility for giving feedback to someone else not involved in the process.

-2. Never make comparisons between individual agencies, always make comparisons to the average
+- Never make comparisons between individual agencies.
+Always make comparisons to the average.

-3. Never share information provided by other agencies, even by way of demonstration as this breaches commercial confidentiality
+- Never share information provided by other agencies, even through demonstration, as this breaches commercial confidentiality.

 What do you think about agency feedback?
 Is it a challenge or something you want to avoid?
 Or do you have a better way of providing constructive feedback?
 Let me know by leaving a comment here.

-You will find more information and advice on how to manage a successful pitch process here.
+You will find more information and advice on managing a successful agency search and selection process here.

-4 thoughts on “How to provide fact-based feedback to unsuccessful agencies in a pitch
+4 thoughts on “How to provide pitch feedback to unsuccessful agencies”

 I think your integrity around this is evident in this post.